zonemaster/zonemaster/docs/public/specifications/tests/Basic-TP/basic01.md

                    * [RCODE Name] different from NoError in response.
                    * AA bit not set in response.
                    * No NS records in answer section.
-                   * Owner name of NS records is not *Intermediate Query Name*.
+                   * Owner name of any of the NS records is not *Intermediate Query Name*.
              4. Extract the name server names from the NS records and any address records in the additional section.
              5. Do [DNS Lookup] of name server names (A and AAAA) not already